 Cleaning Data of Old Plugins and Posts

 Sometimes deleting plugins from the WordPress admin is not enough.
-Although it is uninstalled from the system but leaves behind useless data which requires cleaning.
-Similarly, posts data is also present in the same table.
+Although it is uninstalled from the system but leaves useless data which requires cleaning.
+Similarly, the posts data is also present in the same table.

 Run the SQL command as: